caricalabs/carica-cfn-tools/README.rst

-carica-cfn-tools - Command line tools to manage CloudFormation stack configuration
+carica-cfn-tools - Tools to manage CloudFormation stack configuration
 ==================================================================================

 Simple command line tools to create and update CloudFormation stacks that